 Distribute content on social media

 Note that publishing content can’t happen in silos.
-Whenever you create new content for your brand, prioritize the on-page, off-page, and technical SEO activity to emphasize your content’s ranking potential.
+Whenever you create new content for your brand, prioritize the on-page, off-page, and technical SEO activity to emphasize its ranking potential.

 Part 3: How to measure SEO performance

-The same practice applies to your content too.
 After you’ve published SEO-led content, measure its performance and identify any opportunities for improvement.
 Setting measurable goals and KPIs will produce a detailed review of the success of your SEO activity.

 Below are some ways you can measure your content’s SEO performance.